This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Some people aren’t too bothered by this, while others find it monotonous.

-Proofreaders who find the job repetitious can solve this problem by learning related skills (e.g., copyediting, editing, beta reading, writing) that can add variety to their vocation.
+Proofreaders who find the job repetitive can address this by learning related skills (e.g., copyediting, editing, beta reading, writing) that add variety to their vocation.

 I wish you the very best in whatever comes next for you!